To Supervise or Not to Supervise: Understanding and Addressing the Key Challenges of Point Cloud Transfer Learning: Layer-wise Geometric Regularization

 \subsection{Normal Prediction}

-Our analysis above has revealed various challenges in pre-training that can hinder effective transfer learning.
+The qualitative insights of our analysis have revealed various challenges in pre-training that can hinder effective transfer learning.
 Specifically, we have observed a correlation between low gradient norms in early layer weights and diminished fine-tuning performance, indicating a decreased adaptability of the learned features when moving from source to downstream tasks.

 Given these insights, our objective is to improve the standard pre-training method while adhering to the pre-text task.
 We achieve this by implementing a straightforward regularization strategy designed to enhance the geometric and, consequently, more universally applicable characteristics of the learned features.